Bangladesh Cricket Stadiums – Biggest International Grounds in Bangladesh

 Bangladesh already has some impressive cricket stadiums, but there is a new venue in the pipeline.
 The Sheikh Hasina International Cricket Stadium is named after the country’s President and it is scheduled to open in 2026.

-Also known as The Boat due to an architectural design, it promises to be the most stunning venue for cricket in Bangladesh, and it’s also set to be the biggest.
+Also known as The Boat due to an unusual architectural design, it promises to be the most stunning venue for cricket in Bangladesh, and it’s also set to be the biggest.
 The capacity of the ground is expected to be 50,000, but there is the possibility of extending this to 70,000.

 Once complete, the structure will dwarf all other stadiums in the country and it will boost Bangladesh’s chances of hosting major international tournaments in the future.